m-r-hunt/m-r-hunt.github.io/_posts/2026-01-01-gba-dev-log.md

 - Switched to using grit to convert the test snake image and 4bpp format.
 May need a teeny bit of scripting to mangle the output from grit into the right form since the C array output doesn't compile out of the box.
 Still like it more than the previous converter I tried though.
 - Thinking about palettes and bit depth.
 I think I will use 4bpp/16 colours per sprite in general as it is a nice limited number.
 Too many colours in pixel art is scary.
 I can probably come up with a consistent set of palettes (up to 16x16 colour palettes which feels like a lot), load them at startup and just use throughout.
 Same applies to background tiles.

+## 8/1/26

+- Got correct orientation of snake pieces to make it look a lot nicer.
+Haven't implemented corner pieces which would be kinda fiddly, this is enough for this demo for now.

 ## 9/1/26

 - Set up a basic background with background tiles.
 This is straightforward to do with the graphics tech we've already learned for sprites, just have to set up the right control registers and write a little bit of data for the tilemap into VRAM.